minimaxir/imgmaker/README.md

 ![](docs/img/readme0.png)

-We can pass a dict containing template parameters.
+We can pass a dictionary containing template parameters to `generate()`.
 For the Hero template, we can specify the title and subtitle.

 ```python
 i.generate(